datasciencecampus/DSCA_Intro-R/README.md

 ## Self-learning

 Self-learning files are located in the folder [self-learning-tutorial](https://github.com/datasciencecampus/DSCA_Intro-R_dev/tree/master/self-learning-tutorial).

 1. IntroR4IntlDev.html (Self-learning tutorial in html)

 2. IntroR4IntlDev.Rmd (R markdown to run exercises)

 ## In person training

-The in-person training will be delivered use the slides and exercises provided for E-learning.
+The in-person training will be delivered using the slides and exercises provided for E-learning.
 Participants can follow the pdf of the [slides](https://github.com/datasciencecampus/DSCA_Intro-R_dev/tree/master/slides/slides_pdf) for part 1 and 2.
 Exercises to accompany the E-learning are in the [exercises folder](https://github.com/datasciencecampus/DSCA_Intro-R_dev/tree/master/exercises).